Definition

 Work Examples

-• Assists federal, state, and local government partners in the delivery/management of programs administered by the Iowa Department of Homeland Security and Emergency.
+Assists federal, state, and local government partners in the delivery/management of programs administered by the Iowa Department of Homeland Security and Emergency Management.

-• Provides technical assistance to local/state officials for compliance with the Code of Federal Regulations, federal program guidance, state program guidance and Office of Management and Budget (OMB) Circulars.
+Learns to provide technical assistance to local/state officials to support compliance with the Code of Federal Regulations, federal program guidance, state program guidance, and Office of Management and Budget (OMB) Circulars.

-• Assists with monitoring sub recipient performance.
-Ensures progress is being made toward specific grant program performance and financial objectives through review of specific budgeted grant activities and the details of grant expenditures.
-Ensures eligibility and compliance in accordance with federal and state statutes, rules and regulations.
+Assists with monitoring grant subrecipient performance by reviewing budgeted grant activities and the details of grant expenditures.
+Ensures eligibility and compliance in accordance with federal and state statutes, rules, and regulations.

-• Assists program manager in the review of pay requests and appropriate support documentation from sub recipients, other agencies, and officials.
-Assists program manager in the preparation of appropriate financial documents to execute pay requests through the grant management and financial management systems.
+Assists program manager in the review of pay requests and appropriate support documentation from subrecipients, other agencies, and officials.
+Assists in the preparation of appropriate financial documentation to process pay requests through the grant management and financial management systems.

 Competencies Required